The Gun with Wings: Plot

 Margaret "Peggy" Mion, widow of opera tenor Alberto Mion, and Frederick Weppler, the music critic for the Gazette, ask Wolfe to investigate Mion's death from four months earlier.
 His body had been found in his apartment's soundproof practice studio, shot through the roof of the mouth.
-The police have ruled the case a suicide, but Peggy insists that Mion never would have been able to kill himself even though she was thinking of leaving Mion for Weppler.
+The police have ruled the case a suicide, but Peggy insists that Mion never would have been able to kill himself even though she was thinking of leaving him for Weppler.
 She pays Wolfe a $5,000 retainer to find out the truth so that she and Weppler can put their minds at ease and start a life together.

 Six weeks prior to Mion's death, baritone Gifford James had learned from his daughter Clara that Mion had seduced her, and he punched Mion in the neck out of anger.
 The blow injured Mion's larynx, requiring an operation, and he was having trouble regaining full use of his voice.
 On the day of his death, he held a conference with James and several other individuals who were professionally affected by the incident, to discuss the issue of restitution to be paid by James.
 Among them was Dr. Nicholas Lloyd, the surgeon who performed the operation.
 Some time after the conference ended, Weppler and Peggy visited the apartment to confront Mion about their love for each other, only to find him dead in the studio.

 The police report states that Mion's gun was found on the floor next to the body, rather than at the base of a bust of Enrico Caruso that was placed across the studio.
 However, Weppler and Peggy insist that it was not on the floor when they entered.
 Wolfe believes they are lying, but proceeds with a plan to bring the involved parties to his office by sending out notices that Peggy plans to sue James for damages on behalf of Mion's estate.
 During this meeting, Clara reveals that she had made up the story she told her father about Mion's seducing her.
 Lloyd had called on a professional colleague to get a second opinion regarding Mion's prognosis that would confirm his own.